The Civil War Kids 150

 More About the Author

-Nicole Osier is a former elementary and special education teacher who now works for the Civil War Trust as the Senior Manager of Education Programs fulfilling her dream of becoming a public historian.
+Nicole Osier is a former elementary and special education teacher who worked for the Civil War Trust as the Senior Manager of Education Programs, fulfilling her dream of becoming a public historian.
 This is her first book.